 Students in the Biotechnology Laboratory Technician program can attend full or part time.

-Biotechnology Laboratory Technician Program classes may be offered at these Madison College campuses:
+Biotechnology Laboratory Technician Program classes may be offered at Madison College Truax campus.

 Earning your Associate Degree in Biotechnology Laboratory Technician program at Madison Area Technical College prepares you for valuable work as: